hauchenglee/hauchenglee.github.io/_posts/course/english/2022-06-01-english-note-word.md

 ## 短语

-- access to sth
+access to sth
 - Access to the exercise room is include with your stay

-- not far from
+not far from
 - Not far *from* the train station lies Starlight Park, which is a popular destination for tourists and locals alike.

-- the lightest *one*
+the lightest *one*
 - Ultrora Action's T-Pro tennis shoe is the lightest one one the market right now.

-- be satisfied with sb/sth
+be satisfied with sb/sth
 - If you are not satisfied with your Electoshine toothbrush, you may return it for a full refund.

-- into the end of = at the end of
+into the end of = at the end of
 - DG Feed Supply had shown strong growth heading *into* the end of the fiscal year.

-- be + asked + to
+17Q128: be + asked + to
 - Those who wish to volunteer at the annual Sebastian Park flower-planting event this Saturdat *are asked* to arrive early.

+eligible + to V
+- After a six-month probationary period, city employees are *elibible* to take vacation days.

+plans on ving
+- The company plans on *reimbursing* the salespeople for the expenses they incurred while attending the conference.

+on / uopn ving
+- Upon receiving the engineering award, Ms. Kwon made a point of thanking longtime mentors.

+by ving
+- South Regent Aviation is adopting measures to reduce fuel expenses by *lightening* cargo loads.
+- By *opening* offices in London, Paris, and Madrid, Sedgehill Ltd. has continued its growth markets overseas.

+because of + n
+- Parking on Dahakno Street will be prohibited for the next few days *befause of* emergency repairs to water lines.

+*from* around the world 来自世界各地的
+- Boyd Street Market is Mapleton's largest retailer of foods *from* around the world.

+be pleased to: glad to do sth
+- Riversedge City is *pleasure* to announce new monthly parking discounts for tis residents.

+equipped *with*
+- The corporate fitness center is equipped *with* fourteen stationary bicycles.

 ## 词性题